Making the Decision to Quit

 - Being around tobacco

 Some triggers are unavoidable.
 Most people can’t simply avoid every trigger in their daily life.
-Things like driving, or craving tobacco after a meal, are something a person recovering from tobacco addiction has to deal with.
+Things like driving or craving tobacco after a meal are common triggers that individuals recovering from nicotine addiction have to learn to manage with healthy coping skills.
 Reducing exposure to your triggers as much as possible, however, is still immensely helpful.

 See how Jerry